Glacir/TitanLoadoutViewer/README.md

 ## Description

-Displays everyone's titan loadouts next to their names on the scoreboard.
+Display everyone's titan loadouts next to their names on the scoreboard in FD mode.
 Inspired by [Khalmee.TeamLoadoutViewer](https://northstar.thunderstore.io/package/Khalmee/Team_Loadout_Viewer/).

+## Features

+- Display team titan loadouts on the scoreboard
+- Print items count in console

 ## Dependecies